EmergeTools/Pow/README.md

 [Preview](https://movingparts.io/pow/#anvil)

-A transition that drops the view down from the top.
+A transition that drops the view down from the top with matching haptic feedback.

 The transition is only performed on insertion and takes 1.4 seconds.